 The International Blind Sports Federation (IBSA) was founded in Paris in 1981 as a non-profit-making organisation.
 The founding congress was held at UNESCO headquarters in the French capital, and was attended by 30 countries.

-IBSA's status as a legal entity was formalised in 1985 with the adoption of its first constitution during a general assembly held in Hurdal, Norway.
-The constitution has been revised and amended at several assemblies since then, including in June 1997 on the occasion of the 5th General Assembly in Casablanca and at the 7th assembly in Beijing, China, in 2005.
+IBSA's status as a legal entity was formalised in 1985 with the adoption of its first constitution during the general assembly held in Hurdal, Norway.
+The original constitution was revised and amended at several assemblies, including in June 1997 at the 5th General Assembly in Casablanca and the 7th assembly in Beijing, China, in 2005.

 Caption: the original IBSA logo (black and white)

 Caption: the original IBSA logo in colour (blue and yellow)

 IBSA was registered at the Spanish National Sports Council (CSD) from March 1996 until the beginning of 2014, when the federation's legal domicile was transferred to Bonn, Germany.